 The big question on everyone’s mind is whether or not rates can go even lower.

-The argument against rates moving lower is the likelyhood that the trade war ends soon, some of the impeachment noise is dying down and the economy still looks very strong.
-And let’s not forget that the job market is near record low unemployment and we have very stable inflation near 2%.
+The argument against rates moving lower is the likelihood that the trade war ends soon, some of the impeachment noise is dying down and the economy still looks very strong.
+And let’s not forget that the job market is near record-low unemployment and we have very stable inflation near 2%.

 - We might be seeing some of the lowest rates for 2019 right now unless there is a snag with the trade war if GDP starts to really slow down or inflation drops.

 - In the coming weeks, you should keep an eye on the following items:

 - Interest rates – will the Fed’s actions last week continue to spook the market that perhaps not only do they not raise rates in 2019 but actually lower them

 - Also, the trade war could be a welcome relief to the stock market and push bond yields right back up or it could intensify and bring rates down even further